iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 To quantify this, Nikishin et al. perform an experiment with heavy priming.
 The goal is to train an agent on the "quadruped-run" environment, where an agent learns to manipulate joint movement to travel forward.

 First, a baseline is trained with default parameters.
 Next, to create heavy priming, the agent collects 100 interactions and then trains for 100K steps.
-The model with heavy priming fails to ever recover in an example of catastrophic memorization.
-[2]
+The model with heavy priming fails to ever recover in an example of catastrophic memorization. <d-cite key="Robins"></d-cite>

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">